 Using an omnichannel approach

 The term is used to describe the best practice of, “be everywhere your customers are.”
 The most successful brands are available in all mediums and are omnipresent (therefore omnichannel).
-Headless commerce makes this easy by allowing your business to stay agile and quickly meet the needs of any new touch-points to reach your customers.
+The benefits of headless commerce include bolstering your ability to keep your business agile and quickly meet the needs of any new touch-points to reach your customers.

 Back to our tower example: Being decoupled allows you to quickly stack a new set of bricks for whatever medium you’re trying to fulfill.
 Without headless, you’re limited to only what pathways the coupled ecommerce platform allows for.